 Asylum procedures in Switzerland are divided into three phases: the preparatory phase, the national asylum procedural or Dublin procedural phase and the extended procedural phase

-The national asylum centres are mostly new and not yet running since long.
-Therefore, services in some centres are still very basic.
 The regime in these centres can be very strict – and varies from centre to centre.
 During the day, you can leave the centre and there is (sometimes) the possibility to do a bit of work.
 However, there is a curfew imposed during the nights and in many centres if you arrive too late, you have to sleep in a waiting room.
 You are not allowed to bring any (perishable) food inside and in some centres you are even obliged to bring a receipt for everything you buy (otherwise, they suspect that you stole it).
 Food is served centrally at strict times.
 Usually families are in separate rooms from single men.
 Many people compare the conditions in these centres to prison.